 Repeat this process until the slider rests on the 3.

-Each time you select a number other than 3 and click apply your printer makes a relative change to it's previous settings.
 If you've made a total of three adjustments without improved results, reach out to our support team and stop printing calibration tests.